Sachin2495/Sachin2495/README.md

 ## About Me

 I'm an engineering Student with a focus on artificial intelligence and data analysis.
 Based in India, I enjoy tackling complex challenges and turning ideas into reality.
-With experience in various programming languages and frameworks, I'm always eager to learn and grow.
+With experience in various programming languages and frameworks, I'm always eager to learn and grow.I just a curious guy who explore new techs and algorithms and make some hybrids amoung them to experiment it

 ## Skills & Technologies